slyboots/7-ghub-cli/README.md

 *A simple cli for managing github repos*

 ## TODO: ##
+- Make the new command have output that's actually understandable
 - Delete repos
 - Get filtered repo info (*and maybe save it to the clipboard?*)
 ## Overview ##
 The primary goal of this project is to make the information for all of my other projects more immediately available to me.
 Up until recently, I didn't mind clicking through all of github to start a new repo, but now that I'm trying to create something each week my initial workflow has become a bunch of annoying steps and I'm lazy.